 Why do funerals cost so much?
 Consider these often overlooked expenses that add to the cost.

 People may often leave out the cost of their burial or cremation.
-Even if you work with a specific funeral home regarding pre-paying for your funeral service, there can be a long list of other items that are not covered by the funeral services.
+Even if you work with a specific funeral home regarding pre-paying for your funeral service, there can be a long list of other items not covered by the funeral services.
 These can include the actual cost of burial and cremation.

 The basic service fee of the funeral home is usually not included in the burial package price.
 Traditional burial packages range from $2,600 to $6,000 depending on inclusions.

+How much does it cost to be cremated?
 Cremation is more inexpensive compared to a burial ceremony.

 Crematories will typically charge between $175 and $300.
 However, you need to purchase other services along with the cremation procedure.